GaitRef: Gait Recognition with Refined Sequential Skeletons: Experiments and Results

 \textbf{\textit{(iv) Input of skeleton correction network.}} Given the presence of three distinct inputs in our skeleton correction network besides $J$, namely $F_J$, $F_J^P$, and $F_S$, we investigate the contributions of each component and present the results in Table~\ref{tab:pose} using three splits of CASIA-B datasets.
 We observe that when $F_J$ and $F_S$ are excluded, there is a significant performance drop, with $F_S$ being the major contributor to the final correction.
 The skeleton correction network leverages temporal consistency in the skeleton sequences for correction, while the additional silhouette information offers external support for enhanced understanding. $F_P$ has limited utility, as it can be derived from $F_J$, while incorporating all three inputs leads to the best performance.

 \textbf{Skeletons visualization. } We show two examples from the \textit{GaitRef} compared to the original skeletons in Figure~\ref{fig:vis}, accompanied by the three nearest silhouettes of similar time stamp.
 Through the \textit{GaitRef} refinement, the resulting skeletons for gait recognition exhibit a considerable reduction in jitters and more accurately represent the individual's walking patterns, especially the visibility of feet.
-Although the corrected skeletons may not be entirely precise on noisier datasets (such as CASIA-B in the second example), they improve over the initial jitters by using the same skeleton encoder to align the domain between input and refined skeletons and still positively contributes to the final gait recognition accuracy.
+Although the corrected skeletons may not be entirely precise on noisier datasets (such as CASIA-B), they improve over the initial jitters by using the same skeleton encoder to align the domain between input and refined skeletons and still postively contributes to the final recognition accuracy.